carltonf/carltonf-blog-source/_posts/2016-08-11-a-learning-guide-gnome-shell-bug-fixing.md

 **Some Conventions**: different materials have different importance.
-I didn't bother going into fine grades of proficiency level. {% sidenote sn-proficiency-level This recalls the memory about the college entry exam, when every student was supposed to know the required proficiency level of every knowledge. %} Only two levels are used: **Master** and **General**.
+I didn't bother going into fine grades of proficiency level. {% sidenote sn-proficiency-level This brings up the memory about the college entry exam, when every student was supposed to know the required proficiency level of each subject. %} Only two levels are used: **Master** and **General**.

 # Materials